OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

     [E]: [LCM] [one.document.info] User couldn't be authenticated, aborting call.

 The line above means that provisioning the OneFlow service exceeded the allowed time.
-In this case it is not possible to recover broken VM instance; it must be recreated.
+In this case it is not possible to recover the broken VM instance; it must be recreated.

 If you attempt to recreate the instance, ensure that your environment has a good connection to the public Internet and does not suffer from any impairments in performance.

 .. _terminate_oneflow:

+To recreate the VM instance, you must first terminate the OneFlow service.
 A OneFlow service stuck in ``DEPLOYING`` cannot be terminated by the ``delete`` operation.
 To terminate it, you need to run the following command:

 .. prompt:: bash $ auto

    [oneadmin@FN]$ oneflow recover --delete <service_ID>

+Then, re-instantiate the service from the Sunstone UI: in the left-hand pane, **Service Templates** -> **OneKE 1.29**, then click the **Instantiate** icon.

 Connectivity to the OneGate Server
 ++++++++++++++++++++++++++++++++++